Everything we know so far as woman dies and teenager arrested after Edinburgh incident

 An investigation is underway after police locked down a busy Edinburgh street following a major incident on Thursday evening (May 18).

-A blue forensics tent has been erected by police, who remain at the scene on Friday morning, with the area still locked down.
+A blue forensics tent has been erected by police, who remained at the scene on Friday morning, with the area still locked down.

+The woman has been locally named as Danielle Davidson – though police have not officially confirmed her identity.

 More to follow.